bhauman/figwheel-main/docs/quick_start.md

 Figwheel is a library, or rather it is a Jar of Clojure code that you will use.
-If you are familiar Ruby's `bundler` and `Gemfile`, Python's `pip` and `requirements.txt`, or Javascript's `npm/yarn` and `package.json` then the concept of specifying dependencies in a file should be familiar to you.
+If you are familiar Ruby's `bundler` and `Gemfile`, Python's `pip` and `requirements.txt`, or Javascript's `npm/yarn` and `package.json` then the concept of specifying a projects dependencies should be familiar to you.

-Figwheel is just a dependency and with the Clojure Tools the way you will specify that you want to have certain libraries available to you is in the `deps.edn` file.
+When using the Clojure CLI Tools, you will specify that you want to have certain libraries available to you is in the `deps.edn` file.

-So in your `hello-cljs` directory create a file `deps.edn` with the following contents.
+So in your `hello-cljs` directory, create a file `deps.edn` with the following contents:

 ```clojure
 {:deps {com.bhauman/figwheel-main {:mvn/version "0.1.4"}}}